Travelling As a Student

 Being cost efficient

 Most people nowadays are tech savvy, so instead of getting someone to get the best discounts for you i.e travelling agency, you should do the researching yourself.
 You would be surprised that there are much cheaper deals out there then getting a tour package from an agency.
-Most hostels and hotels around the world offer discounts for early birds so as to maximize their vacancy rates, hence booking early is the way to go to save money.
+Most hostels and hotels around the world, like Carmel hotels, for instance, may offer discounts for early birds so as to maximize their vacancy rates, hence booking early is the way to go to save money.

 The emergence of budget carriers have also help travellers save a ton of money.
 I went to Seoul last year and paid $1000 for an economy class round trip ticket in Korean Air.
 This year, my round trip ticket to Korea only cost me $350 by Scoot.
 The enormous difference in price paid is due to booking early, as well as travelling on a budget carrier.